pfnet-research/BMI219-2017-ProteinFolding/commentary.md

     # (Omitted)

     def __call__(self, x):
-        # (Omitted)
+        '''
+        Apply ID embedding, CNN, RNN sequentially to get xs.
+        '''
         ys = [self.mlp(x) for x in xs]  # apply MLP return F.stack(ys, -1)
 ```

+Here `xs` is a list (of length `T`) of variable of shape `(D,)`.

-Q. We can implement the MLP part equivalent to the former one with
+Q. We can implement the MLP part with
 [`L.MLPConvolution2D`](http://docs.chainer.org/en/stable/reference/links.html?highlight=MLPconvolution2D#chainer.links.MLPConvolution2D).
+Originally, this link is used to implement "1x1 convolution", which is used in the computer vision field.
+But we can also use it in this context.
 Read the document and re-implement `Model.__call__`.

 ## Putting them all together